E2E Evaluation: History Reconstruction¶

 Without reconstruction, multi-turn test items fail because:

-profiling_stateis empty → CTA stays blocked even when qualification is completeinterest_signals_statehascumulative_score=0→should_propose_demo=False→ no CTAdialog_supervision_statehas no emoji markers → content gating state machine doesn't advance
+profiling_stateis empty → CTA stays blocked even when qualification is completeinterest_signals_stateis not yet computed →interest_signals_detectorneeds the history to score naturallydialog_supervision_statehas no emoji markers → content gating state machine doesn't advance

 Dataset Item Format¶